FAQ – Exploring writeups.org

 2/ Random entries button

 It’s not meant to be hit over and again until you see something you like and recognise.
-The intended use is for readers to check the first thing that seems vaguely interesting.
+It’s meant for readers to check the first thing that seems vaguely interesting.
 Rather than reproduce the DJ’s curse.

 (The DJ’s curse is that a crowd always wants to hear the tunes they already like.
 Rather than discover things.)

-If you’re really bored, or tired, or migrainous or whatever it’s also the most low-effort way to read stuff on WORG.
+If you’re really bored, or tired, or migrainous, or hung over or whatever it’s also the lowest-effort way to read stuff on WORG.

 3/ Categories & facets

 The point is to make thematic lists of stuff.
-The simplest way to do that is to hit one category, such as Movies → Older Movies.
+The simplest way to do that is to tick one category or subcategory, such as Movies → Older Movies.

 The tags are listed and explained on this page.
 Odds are some of them are of interest for you.